Marika-0/hxtf/README.md

 Options:
-    -f, --force         force rerunning of previously-passed tests -q, --quick         do not wait for acknowledgement after a failed Test Run -c, --compile       only run compilation for the specified targets -w, --write         write haxe compiler outputs to stdout output cannot be formatted to remove ANSI
+    -f, --force         force rerunning of previously-passed tests -q, --quick         do not wait for acknowledgment after a failed Test Run -c, --compile       only run compilation for the specified targets -w, --write         write haxe compiler outputs to stdout output cannot be formatted to remove ANSI